damnnDaman/codeSummarizer/README.md

-# CodeSummarizer
+# CodeComprehension

-CodeSummarizer is a code comprehension project designed to help developers understand and summarize codebases efficiently.
+CodeComprehension is a code comprehension project designed to help developers understand and summarize codebases efficiently.

 ## Features